 1. Why is it so expensive in the first few months of programming?

-· In the first 2-3 months of your ABA early intervention programming, the behavior consultant and program manager are doing everything possible to get your child’s program up and running.
+· In the first 2-3 months of your ABA early intervention programming, the behavior consultant and Sr BI are doing everything possible to get your child’s program up and running.
 Here are some of the important points about getting your child’s program started:

 o Assessment of your child’s skills by Behavior Consultant (so your consultant can build your child’s specific program according to where they are at in their learning and development)